David-Tam/ML-Wine-Quality-Prediction/README.md

 Displaying statistical information of the dataset:
 ![alt text](images/2c.png)

-Assigning label for each category, according to the thresholds inserted:
+Labels "0", "1" and "2" for each wine based on the thresholds.
 ![alt text](images/2d.png)

-Lets have a quick look on the categories with a simple pie chart:
+Lets have a quick look on the categories with a simple pie chart.
+About 74.6% of wine are classified as "Normal", 21.6% of them as "Good" and only 3.7% as "Bad".
 ![alt text](images/2e.png)
 ![alt text](images/pie_bad_nor_good_wine.png)

-Data splitting into training and testing set, the size of both training and test set are the same as before:
+Splitting the dataset into training and testing set, with the size of both training and test set are the same as before:
 ![alt text](images/2f.png)

 The method we used are Logistic Regression and Random Forest, as we see that SVC has similar performance as Logistic Regression and we want to lower the computational cost.